OP-TEE/optee_os/documentation/secure_storage.md

 ## Background

-Secure Storage (SST) in OP-TEE is implemented according to what has been defined in GloblaPlatform’s TEE Internal API specification (here called Trusted Storage).
+Secure Storage in OP-TEE is implemented according to what has been defined in GloblaPlatform’s TEE Internal API specification (here called Trusted Storage).
 This specification mandates that it should be possible to store general-purpose data and key material that guarantees confidentiality and